Terms and Conditions

 2) If you need to reschedule or cancel a lesson due to any reason a minimum of 48 hours prior notice is required, otherwise we reserve the right to charge you for the missed lesson.
 If your instructor cancels a lesson due to mechanical breakdown or bad weather your lessons will be reschedule according to your convenience and depending on your instructors availability.
 Please note that all cancellations must be communicated between you and the instructor.

-5) You might be asked by your instructor for photograph, video and review after passing your driving test, by agreeing to this, you are giving us permission to use it on our website or possibly elsewhere as promotional material
+4) You might be asked by your instructor for photograph, video and review after passing your driving test, by agreeing to this, you are giving us permission to use it on our website or possibly elsewhere as promotional material.

-7) Special offers are only available for new drivers and advance payment is required to take advantage of any special offer.
+6) Special offers are only available for new drivers, Special offers limited to one per pupil and cannot be purchased more than once.
+Advance payment is required to take advantage of any special offer.
 These offers excludes refresher lessons, partly trained drivers and experienced drivers.